pmarbibi12/scraping_mars_challenge/README.md

     - This Jupyter Notebook scrapes data from 'https://static.bc-edx.com/data/web/mars_news/index.html'
     - First, it scrapes the main body of the website that contains text
     - Next, it uses the scraped data to pull the article names and article summaries.
-    - Article names and summaries are then stored into a list of dictionaries, labeling the title and summary.
+    - Article names and summaries are then stored in a list of dictionaries, labeling the title and summary.
-    - The list is then saved into a JSON file for later use
+    - The list is then saved into a JSON file in the "output" folder for later use
 - part_2_mars_weather.ipynb
     - This Jupyter Notebook scrapes the table from "https://static.bc-edx.com/data/web/mars_facts/temperature.html"
     - Using BeautifulSoup, this takes the table and stores it into a variable